schettino72/rut/docs/articles/dependency-ordering.md

 ---
 layout: article
 title: "Why Test Order Matters: Dependency-Aware Testing"
-description: "Run foundational tests first.
-Fail fast, debug easier.
+description: "Topological test ordering by import dependencies.
+Run foundational tests first, fail fast, debug easier.
 How rut uses your import graph to order tests."
+date: 2026-02-07
 ---

 When a test fails, you want to know immediately.
 But if your test runner executes tests in arbitrary order, you might wait minutes before seeing the failure that matters.